GIL794/Math-Problems-Code-Solutions/Traveling Salesman Problem Solver/README.md

 **Mathematical Formulation**:
 - Input: Complete graph with n vertices (cities) and weighted edges (distances)
 - Output: Hamiltonian cycle with minimum total weight
-- Objective: Minimize Σ d(ci, ci+1) for all cities in the tour
+- Objective: Minimise Σ d(ci, ci+1) for all cities in the tour

 **Complexity**: The TSP is NP-hard, meaning:
 - No known polynomial-time algorithm exists